 The latest proposal would dump 67 townhouses right into the heart of the village and dramatically disrupt the historic ensemble.
 K. Hovnanian Homes wants to cram the townhouses behind the main house on the 10-acre Corson property.
 Although the house and Abolition Hall would remain standing, the new buildings would come virtually to their back doors.
 Hovnanian would leave the two historic buildings with 1.4 acres between them.
 It’s hard to imagine how they could thrive on such tiny plots.

 The fight for a development plan that respects and preserves Abolition Hall for current and future generations will play out in the courts and the court of public opinion.
 So we launched VillagesatWhitemarsh.info to raise awareness of the potential degradation of a national historic landmark.
-We want prospective buyers to know their cookie-cutter townhouse was built on hallowed land and protesters will be at their front door.
+We will leverage social media and search engine optimization to alert prospective buyers that protesters will be at their front door.

 For more information about this crowdsourced initiative, contact us.